 shopware is not obliged to check the software extensions offered in the Community Store by the software provider for their functionality, properties described in the offer or infringements of third party rights.
 Questions of compatibility must be clarified directly with the software provider prior to the purchase by the User.

 If shopware itself is the software provider, support for the software extension shall only be provided under a maintenance contract to be concluded separately in accordance with Section 2.6.4.
+This maintenance contract also includes the right to use updates of software extension included only with the proprietary edition of the Shop Software (so-called Advanced Features).
 Users of the Community Edition can therefore also not receive support from shopware for paid extensions.

 The User's claims arising from statutory liability for defects or guarantees remain unaffected.